LOCATION

 Pack it in > Pack it out.
 Everything you bring with you must be brought out with you at the end of the weekend.

-Smokers please bring a container for your butts and do not dispose of them in the fire.
+Smokers please bring a container for your butts and do not dispose of them in the fire or on the ground.

 Bring your own reusable cup, bottle, plate & utensils